Modeling Scale-free Graphs with Hyperbolic Geometry for Knowledge-aware Recommendation: Experiments

-\item \textit{LKGR and HGCN-RS both work well on Top-K recommendation over all benchmarks.} This shows that the hyperbolic geometry does well capture the hierarchical properties of graphs, meaning that it can preserve the order of users' preferences towards the items, which benefits the ranking recommendation task.
-Moreover, LKGR further works better than HGCN-RS.
-This indicates that our discrete information propagation and aggregation strategies for users and items on the Lorentzian manifold are effective.
+\item \textit{As K increases, LKGR consistently performs well on three benchmarks.} Results in Figure~\ref{fig:topk} demonstrate the effectiveness of LKGR on improving the performance of the ranking recommendation task, i.e., Top-K recommendation.
+This shows that the hyperbolic geometry does well capture the hierarchical properties of graphs, meaning that it can preserve the order of users' preferences towards the items, which benefits the ranking recommendation task.
+Furthermore, our discrete information propagation and aggregation strategies for users and items on the Lorentzian manifold are effective.
 We will conduct a more comprehensive ablation study in the later section, analyzing the contribution of all LKGR module components to the recommendation performance. \end{itemize}